 A CRM system handles the frontend information, such as managing customer information and then improving it with marketing and customer service.
 An ERP system, such as Microsoft Dynamics, deals with the backend information; that is, the information generated once a customer places an order.
 Examples include billing and shipping details, purchase history, financial information, and accounting details.

-While both a CRM and an ERP system are integral to operations, they tend to function in a silo — thus, apart from one another.
+While both a CRM and an ERP system are indispensable to operations, they tend to function in a silo — thus, apart from one another.
 Their differing structures make it challenging to integrate the two.
 The solution most often cited is a custom point-to-point integration model.
 However, this approach can be touchy, expensive, and difficult to maintain.

 Another approach to integration mandates that an individual manually retrieves data from one system and enters it into another.
 Not only is this time consuming, but it is prone to errors and requires considerable human resources.
 Some businesses circumvent these hiccups by employing a data loader, though such an option is limited.